Quzanlı

 Quzanlı (Guzanly) is a village and the most populous municipality in the Aghdam District of Azerbaijan.
 It has a population of 13,002.
 The municipality consists of the villages of Guzanly, Birinji Guzanly, Eyvazly, Chullu, and Imamgulubeyli.

 Since 2009 Guzanly has been cited as the rather unlikely home to one of Azerbaijan's top football clubs, FK Qarabagh.
 The team had been based in Baku from 1993 ever since being forced to leave Aghdam where they were originally based.
-The total depopulation and continued occupation of that city means that Guzanly, being in the unoccupied sector of Aghdam District, is about as near as they could get to a full "return home".
+The total depopulation and continued occupation of that city meant that Guzanly, being in the unoccupied sector of Aghdam District, was about as near as they could get to a full "return home".